eric-bixby/auto-sort-bookmarks-webext/README.md

 Provide a way to sort all bookmarks and automatically sort bookmarks.

 This extension considers separators, so that it sorts bookmarks between separators.
-This extension adds an icon to sort all bookmarks that is added to a toolbar.
+This extension adds an icon to sort all bookmarks to the toolbar.
 To remove it, you must choose the Customize option  in the context menu on the Firefox user interface.

 **Please backup your current bookmarks in case you do not like the new bookmarks order.
 Thus, you could restore them.**